 After returning from wartime service with the U. S. Navy in 1945, he persuaded Kemp Hiatt at Ravenna Metal Products of Seattle to finance and produce the faucet.

-By 1950, Moen's one-handle faucet was becoming the kitchen sink faucet of choice in the thousands of new homes built during the Post-War housing boom
+By 1950, Moen's one-handle mixing faucet was becoming the kitchen faucet of choice in the hundreds of thousands of new homes built during the Post-War housing boom.

 Do these faucets look familiar?